- Home

 - 8

 Serve immediately while hot, or keep warm in a covered dish.
 This mash pairs excellently with grilled proteins and green vegetables for a balanced, blood sugar-friendly meal.
-Each serving is approximately 250g or 1 cup.
+Each serving is approximately 250g or 1 cup, which provides the stated glycemic load when paired with adequate protein and fiber from vegetables.

 📊 Nutrition Per Serving